lpaulic/knowhow/domains/software/build-systems/yocto-openembedded/bitbake.md

 `LICENSE` contains a license type string that the software is using.
 To find out which license is used in software check for a `COPYING`, or `LICENSE` files or look into the `README` or at the top of source code file.
-For standard licesnes use name strings defined in `meta/files/common-licenses/`.
+For standard licenses use name strings defined in `meta/files/common-licenses/`.
 The `LIC_FILES_CHKSUM` needs to hold a URI path to the file containing the license with the checksum option, i,e `md5=xxx`.
 This variable is used to verify if the license file has changed.